google/language-resources/si/transcription.md

 ## Diphthongs

+We transcribe diphthongs as a combination of a main vowel followed by a glide within the same syllable.

 Views on the nature of diphthongs in Sinhala differ widely.
 Masica (p.
 116) states unequivocally that "Sinhalese [...] has no diphthongs".
-This contrasts with accounts that posit up to 20 diphthongs.
-This much is clear: any of the 12 main vowels (excluding schwa /ə/ and /əː/) can be followed by an off-glide (either /j/ or /w/) in syllable coda position.
-This leaves open the question of whether a homosyllabic vowel plus glide sequence constitutes a diphthong or not.
-(This guide does not attempt to answer that question.
-An answer would have to look for a contrast between e.g. /uj/ on the one hand, and /u.i/ or /u.ji/ or /u.j/ on the other.)
-For simplicity, the term "diphthong" is retained here to refer to a homosyllabic vowel+glide sequence.
-A possibly incomplete inventory of diphthongs is as follows:
+This contrasts with accounts that posit up to 20 diphthongs as separate phonemes.
+This much is clear: any of the 12 main vowels (excluding the schwas, /ə/ and /əː/) can be followed by an off-glide (either /j/ or /w/) in syllable coda position.
+Since virtually all combinations of vowels and glides can occur in principle, it is simplest to allow them to combine freely in transcription.
+Examples of vowel+glide sequences include:

 Diphthong | Example | Transcription | Gloss | Notes
 ----------|---------|---------------|-------|------